colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 #### 3.1 Rao-Blackwellization

 Suppose we are interested in calculating the expectation of a function, for example the gradients with respect to $$\phi$$ as above.
-The idea behind Rao-Blackwellization is to replace this function with another function such that the expectition doesn't change but the variance reduces.
+The idea behind Rao-Blackwellization is to replace this function with another function such that the expectation doesn't change but the variance reduces.
 It does so by using the conditional expectation of the function.

 #### 3.2 Control Variates

 This is very similar to the centering and the variance normalization as in the above case of NVIL, so we do not discuss it here.

+---

 ## 4. Generative Adversarial Network (GAN)

+I initially wanted to provide a very short description of GANs here although they are generally not explained under the *variational inference*-type framework.
+But given their popularity I think it is only fair to write a separate post on GANs.
+If you are interested in the divergence minimization formulation of GANs have a look at the $$f$$-GAN [paper](https://arxiv.org/abs/1606.00709)

+---

 ## 5. ADVI

+Automatic Differentiation Variational Inference generalizes the VAE framework by providing a library of invertible mappings from the distribution (of-interest) domain $$\mathbb{D}^k$$ to $$\mathbb{R}^k$$; which can be used to transform the prior density to build a Gaussian approximation to the posterior.
+This allows for using the re-parameterization trick for inference using VAE.
+Since this mappings are invertible the Gaussian approximations can be transformed back to the required domain.

+#### 5.1 Implementation

+There is a very nice implementation of ADVI in [Stan](http://mc-stan.org/) .
+A reasonably good implementation is available in [PyMC3](https://pymc-devs.github.io/pymc3/).

+---